London Luton Airport is located 1.5 miles east of Luton town centre in Bedfordshire and is 28 miles north of Central London.

 Luton Airport Map

-Most services are within Europe but there are some charter and scheduled routes to destinations in Northern Africa and Asia.
+The vast majority of the routes served are within Europe, although there are some charter and scheduled routes to destinations in Northern Africa and Asia.

-The airport is the fourth largest airport serving the London area after Heathrow, Gatwick and Stansted, and the sixth busiest airport in the UK.
+The airport is the fourth largest airport serving the London area after Heathrow, Gatwick and Stansted.

 View Larger Map